 We found white cotton tab curtains (Martha Stewart) at Home Depot for about fourteen bucks a panel.
 Most of the work on this project stemmed from repositioning the curtain tabs.
 The loops were designed for a rod to slide though them sideways.
 We needed loops that would hook front to back.

 The alterations weren’t difficult.
-I gently ripped out each tab (while watching TV) and folded it in half lengthwise; I reinserted the ends of the tabs into the curtain and pinned them in place.
+I gently ripped out each tab (while watching TV) and folded it in half lengthwise.
+Then, I reinserted the ends of the tabs into the curtain and pinned them in place.
 I sewed the length of the curtain closed to reinstall the tabs.

-I actually like that the tabs are now double the fabric, as they’ll carry the weight of the curtain over time.
+The tabs are now double the fabric, so they’ll carry the weight of the curtain over time.

 My husband installed the new curtain rods with long screws that went through the boards and solidly into the wall.
 Those can be seen in this towel rack we made, using the same method on a shorter board.
 On this board, we kept the original latch and painted it green.